 A property manager will have a system in place for vetting potential tenants.
 You were likely screened by the manager when you were first looking to lease the space.
 The tenant screening process can be tedious and requires acute attention to detail.
 They look out for any red flags.
 Will they pay rent on time?
 How long will they be staying?
 Why are they moving to a new space?
 By bringing in a property manager to screen potential tenants and take them through the financial and rental history vetting process, you can feel assured that your business neighbors won't cause harm to the property or your business.

-Handling the Finances
+Handling the Finances for a Commercial Property

 A property manager is also in charge of the finances for the property.
 When rent is due, the manager is responsible for its collection.
 They also monitor and collect late fees or ancillary charges.
 The property manager then reports the financial information to the owner, who can't be there on a daily basis.
 And finally, they manage the property's operational budget, ensuring that the financial performance tracks close to what was projected.